Crepe Stuffed New York Cheesecake

 First, it could be that the cooking temperature was too low.
 This leads to having to cook them for too long.
 They should only be cooked for about a minute on medium heat.
 Then flip and cook for 30 seconds.

 The batter being too thick could also be an issue.
 If it is too thick, it will not spread properly.
 Let it rest for 20 minutes to let the gluten relax.
-Also, do not use too much oil or butter when cooking, or they will be greasy, making them seem rubbery.
+Also, do not use too much oil or butter when cooking, or they will be greasy and seem rubbery.

 First, make sure the cake is chilled.
-Then, I use a long and sharp knife with a thin blade.
-Keep a tall glass of hot water nearby and dip it before each slice.
-Also, wipe it dry with a clean dish towel after each slice to clean it.
+Then I use a long, sharp knife with a thin blade.
+Keep a tall glass of hot water nearby and dip each slice before serving.
+Also, wipe it dry with a clean dish towel after each slice.
 It must be hot water to ensure the knife cuts a nice, clean edge.
 Another way to do it is to use cheese wire or unflavored dental floss.
 Just clean it before and after every cut.

 Regular cheesecake uses heavy cream and sour cream to thin out the batter, but New York cheesecake uses more cream cheese to make it denser and richer.
-Regular cheesecake sometimes includes other types of cheese, like ricotta or mascarpone, while New York-style cheesecake only uses cream cheese.
+Regular cheesecake sometimes includes other cheeses, such as ricotta or mascarpone, whereas New York-style cheesecake uses only cream cheese.
 Also, regular cheesecake uses fewer eggs than a New York-style cheesecake.

 More cheesecake recipes: